-There are of course techniques used to decrease the time in which it takes to cultivate a tree, as detailed in my article: How To Make A Bonsai Tree Grow Faster, but you’ve still got to be in for the long haul!
+There are techniques you can use to decrease the time it takes to cultivate a bonsai tree, as detailed in my article How To Make A Bonsai Tree Grow Faster, but of course you should still be prepared to be in for the long haul!

-How Growing Conditions Affect The Time Taken To Grow A Bonsai Tree
+5 Growing Conditions that Affect Bonsai Tree Growth

 With that being said, I wouldn’t bother growing a species just because it may be faster to grow, I would advise picking a species of bonsai you really like, as either way it’s going to take a long time to grow.
 Without a doubt the fastest growing bonsai tree is going to be the tree you can provide the best care and environment for.
 If you’re trying to grow a tropical bonsai outdoors in a cold climate, it’s either going to die or not grow fast at all as its basic needs are not being met.